On a Spectrum-level Splitting of the $BP \langle 2 \rangle$-Cooperations Algebra: Introduction

 Now we will outline our approach to the construction of the splitting of \cref{thm:main}.
 A very brief summary is as follows.
-In \cref{background}, we will show that the proof of \cref{thm:main} can be reduced to lifting a family of maps $\{ \theta_{k}: \Sigma^{qk}H_{*}l_{k} \rightarrow H_{*}BP\2 \otimes H_{*}BP\2\}$ to the level of spectra.
-In \cref{chapter:square}, we construct a square of spectral sequences which we then use in \cref{chapter:conclusion} to show that this family of maps does indeed lift, proving \cref{thm:main}.
+In \cref{background}, we start by recalling some helpful algebraic results.
+In \cref{sec:bakerLazarev}, we recall Baker-Lazarev's relative Adams spectral sequence in the category of $BP\2$-modules, and then we reduce the problem of constructing the splitting of \cref{thm:main} to showing that a certain family of classes survive this spectral sequence.
+In \cref{spec:aux}, we discuss a universal coefficient spectral sequence and a hypercohomology spectral sequence.
+In \cref{square}, we construct a square of spectral sequences relating these auxiliary spectral sequences to the relative Adams spectral sequence.
+We then use this square in \cref{sec:analysis:po} to show that the necessary classes do indeed survive the relative Adams spectral sequence, proving \cref{thm:main}.
 The remainder of this section gives a more detailed outline.

-We start by recalling some well-known algebra results in \cref{sec:equiv} and \cref{ext:shear} which will be useful throughout this paper.
+We start by recalling some well-known algebra results in \cref{sec:equiv} that will be useful throughout this paper.
 In \cref{sec:BPn}, we recall the homology of $BP\n$.
 In \cref{maps}, we recall the following splitting of $H_{*}BP\n$ in terms of Brown-Gitler comodules.

-\begin{thm:intro:eiso} Let $n \ge 0$.
+\begin{thm:intro:eiso}\cite[Lemma~4.8]{dominic_odd}\cite[Prop~3.3]{dominic_even} Let $n \ge 0$.
 Then there exists a family of maps such that their sum

 is an isomorphism of $E(n)_{*}$-comodules. \end{thm:intro:eiso}